 From a young age I was captivated by color.
 Now I express emotion using saturated vibrant colors, reminiscent of technicolor films from childhood.

 It has become critical to spend long periods of time with my work.
 My home studio allows for this durational coexistence.
-My process is rarely efficient; for example, image 3 in my portfolio required seven layers to find resolution.
-I carefully correct parts that are not working without disrupting parts that feel delicately certain.
+My process is rarely efficient, I carefully correct parts that are not working without disrupting parts that feel delicately certain.
 A work is complete with a sense of crisp, clicking closure; suddenly, the emotions I feel for the subject parallel what I feel when looking at the painting — it is like a door locking shut.
 Painting is an act of compassion, patience, and love.